 Eva Margarete Lückenhaus Foundation

-The Eva Margarete Lückenhaus-Stiftung was incorporated on September 30, 2020, and going forward will support the Lenbachhaus in its efforts to acquire works of art, design and implement art education programs, and produce exhibitions.
+The Eva Margarete Lückenhaus-Stiftung was incorporated on September 30, 2020, and supports the Lenbachhaus in its efforts to acquire works of art, design and implement art education programs, and produce exhibitions.

 Eva Margarete Lückenhaus passed away in Berlin on June 5, 2016.
 She lived in Munich and Berlin and was an avid art collector and loyal friend of Munich's art museums.
 She was especially fond of the Lenbachhaus's collections and exhibitions.
 That is why, to our great delight, in drawing up her will, she chose to appoint the State Capital of Munich as one of her heirs, on the sole condition that the assets bequeathed to the city would be used exclusively to benefit the Städtische Galerie im Lenbachhaus.